containerize-com/Products/en/marketplace/reaction/features.md

 ### **Features**

-Some of the key features of Reaction are listed below:
+Some of the key features of Reaction cloud based ecommerce solution are listed below:

 *   A fast, modern and real-time commerce platform
 *   Docker based development environment